patternfly/patternfly-react/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a new feature for PatternFly
+about: Suggest a new feature for PatternFly.
+Features augment or impact end user experience and requires design input.
 title: "[Component] - [short description]"
-labels: feature request, needs triage
+labels: Feature
 assignees: ''

 ---